-If you’ve read up on kitchenCRATE, you’ll know it’s a happy little marriage between limited selection choices and customization.
-For example, you can choose from 12 different granite colors (a broad number to choose from yet not overwhelming) but you can choose from an endless number backsplash patterns and colors.
+If you’ve read up on the story of kitchenCRATE, you’ll know it’s a happy little marriage between limited selection choices and customization.
+For example, you can choose from 12 different granite colors (a broad number to choose from yet not overwhelming) but you can choose from an endless number of backsplash patterns and colors.

 We’ll spend the next few blog posts talking about sinks and how to choose the right one for you.
 We’ll cover finishes here, and then move on to shapes and then installation methods.

-So here’s some pointers for choosing a kitchen sink finish:
+So here are some pointers for choosing a kitchen sink finish:

 Step 1: Choose Your Finish

 Modern kitchen sinks are typically limited to three major categories: cast iron, stainless steel, and engineered stone.
 Sure, you can find additional materials for a sink, but within the realm of reason, these are the three major players.
 Here are our ratings of these three major types as well as a description of each:

 Breadth of Available Colors: 9/10

 Cast iron sinks are made from cast iron (obviously) and coated with an enamel finish.
 Manufacturers like Kohler and Moen have worked diligently over the past decades to increase the durability and expand the color selections within the world of cast iron.
 Gone are the days when one drop-of-a-pan will crack your cast iron sink.
 They’re extremely durable now and normal wear will not cause damage for decades.
 A key advantage to cast iron sinks is the breadth of colors to choose from.
 For a reasonable up-charge, there are at least 20 different colors to choose, depending on the sink shape.